2600hz/kazoo/README.md

 ### Not a coder?

-Of course not!
+No problem!
 We have many different places where folks can chip in time.
 These include (but aren't limited to):

 * Maintaining and expanding the documenation
 * Blogging, tweeting, and other forms of publicizing your usage of and love for the platform, code, company, community, etc.